 • How far the property is from your home or office - unless you intend to be completely hands-off when it comes to managing the property, it makes sense to buy a property you can easily get to - either in the case of an emergency or simply to fulfil your responsibilities as a landlord

-We’ve outlined some tips below to help you choose the right buy-to-let property.
+Here's some buy to let advice to help you choose the right rental property.

 Talk to a Local Estate Agent